Internal Admission Summary and Averages

 Résumé

-- Content focused on academics and/or academic assignments, instead of intentional, outside the classroom experiences
+- Content focused on academics and/or academic assignments, instead of intentional, outside the classroom experiences (no need to include critical coursework on résumé, as it is an eligibility requirement for all applicants)

-- Ran longer than one page
+- Résumé submitted was longer than one page

 Essay